 - Ostomy and Stoma – This is a more invasive procedure used to operate on closing complex fistula.
 A temporary opening is made in the abdomen and the waste material from the fistula is drained into a collection bag.
 Eventually this will help the anal area heal.

 - Muscle Flap – This too is a more invasive procedure.
 Tissue from thigh, labia or buttocks is taken to fill the fistula channel.

 Some of these procedures do not need hospitalization.
-They can be performed as daycare procedure.
+They can be performed as a daycare procedures.
 The experts at The Laser Gastroenterology Clinic are highly experienced in operating on simple and complex fistula alike.
-Call us or write to us if you are suffering from recurring fistula for a permanent solution.
+Call us or write to us if you are suffering from a recurring fistula for a permanent solution.